 by Jaynee Sasso

 The summer season is perfect for taking a break from the routine of everyday life but it also provides a great opportunity to review and complete a host of items often pushed to the bottom of your to-do list.
 The subject of estate planning is typically not at the forefront of people’s minds regardless of the season.
-As a result, purchase it is one of the most neglected aspects of a person’s financial planning strategy.
-The first step in estate planning is creating a will, cure a legal document that transfers your property after you die.
-Yet as people continually struggle to make ends meet, mind most feel that having a will is not necessary.
+As a result, it is one of the most neglected aspects of a person’s financial planning strategy.
+The first step in estate planning is creating a will, a legal document that transfers your property after you die.
+Yet as people continually struggle to make ends meet, most feel that having a will is not necessary.
 A common thought is, “I don’t have much of anything to pass on to my heirs anyway so what’s the point?”

 This kind of thinking means that today about 66 percent of Americans die intestate, or without a will.
 The idea of our mortality often strikes fear in the hearts of many.
 However, the family you leave behind will want to see that your wishes are fulfilled.
 Estate planning is not only about determining how your assets will be distributed upon your death, but also about creating a springboard for the success of future generations.